 Preparing for your appointment

-You may first see your primary care doctor.
-However, you'll likely be sent to the hospital for immediate treatment.
-At the hospital, you'll probably see several doctors, including those who specialize in neurology (neurologist) and infectious diseases.
+You may start by seeing your primary care health care provider.
+Or you may be referred immediately to the hospital for treatment.
+At the hospital, you may likely see several health care providers, including those who specialize in neurology (neurologist) and infectious diseases.

 What you can do